-Dissociative identity disorder is when an individual has two or more distinct personalities or identities.
+Dissociative identity disorder (DID) is when an individual has two or more distinct personalities or identities.
 It was previously known as multiple personality disorder.

 A person with dissociative identity disorder (DID) often has a “main personality,” which may be passive, dependent, and depressed.